blusa/blog/_posts/2025-07-08-Ring-Buffers-for-realtime-video-recording.md

 This architecture helps the critical recording function to remain responsive even when AI detection models struggle under computational load, exactly what you need for reliable edge AI deployment.

-## The Engineering Reality of Edge Computer Vision
+## The Engineering Reality

 So here's the thing nobody talks about enough: building production computer vision systems is way harder than just getting your model to work.
-All those YouTube tutorials and Medium articles?
+All those Medium articles?
 They're garbage.
 They show you how to get 99% accuracy on CIFAR-10 and call it a day.

+Look, I've learned this the hard way: you can have the most accurate fall detection model in the world, but if you can't handle the video stream properly, it's just useless code.
+The gap between "my model works in Jupyter" and "my model works on a device someone's grandmother depends on" is huge.

 Edge AI makes this even worse.
 You can't just rent bigger servers when your elderly care device needs to run on a Jetson Nano with 4GB of RAM.
 Suddenly you're dealing with: